galaxyproject/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.md

 ## Predict the essentiality of genes

 Now that we have the counts of insertions per TA site, we can use them to predict gene esssentiality with Transit.
 In order to do that, we need to create a an annotation file in the `prot_table` format, specifique to the Transit tool.
-You can create this file from a gff3 from GenBank.
-Upload the gff3 file for *Staphylococcus aureus* [here](https://zenodo.org/record/2579335/files/staph_aur.gff3?download=1).
+You can create this file from a gff3 from GenBank like the one you uploaded earlier.

-Once uploaded, verify that the format of your file is `gff3` and not `gff`.
-If that is not the case you can change the format by clicking on the pencil icon of the dataset.
+Verify that the format of your file is `gff3` and not `gff`.
+If that is not the case you can change the datatype.

+{% include snippets/change_datatype.md %}

 > ### {% icon hands_on %} Hands-on : Create annotation file in prot_table format
 >
 >  {% icon tool %} Select the **Convert GFF3 to prot_table for TRANSIT** tool in the TRANSIT section of the tool bar and run with the following parameters:
->   - Set *GenBank GFF file"* to the file you just uploaded
+>   - Set *GenBank GFF file"* to the `gff3` file
 >   - **Click** on `Execute`
 >
 >